Recoskie/AI-Matrix/docs/Matrix Structure.md

 1 + 1x1x21 +1x1x1x77 = 99
 1 + 2x2x21 + 2x2x2x77 = 701 </pre>

+We have proved that we can convert any combination of x<sup>1</sup> to x<sup>5</sup> back into what it is by subtracting a set of numbers and finding its per added amounts, then taking away the added amounts for each dimensional shapes per added amounts.

 <br /><br />

-We have proved that we can convert any combination of x<sup>1</sup> to x<sup>5</sup> back into what it is by subtracting a set of numbers and finding its per added amounts, then taking away the added amounts for each dimensional shape created by multiplication.

-<br /><br />

-In this next example, we move back to adding per-added amounts to produce a complex sequence of numbers in higher dimensions; the per-added values can be found by subtracting the values in the sequence.
-The per added values can be translated back into what to multiply by each x<sup>1</sup> to x<sup>5</sup> to produce our set of numbers.
+In this next example, we move back to adding per-added amounts to produce a complex sequence of numbers; the per-added values can be found by subtracting the values or using the dimensional subtraction pattern.
+The per-added values can be translated back into what to multiply by each x<sup>1</sup> to x<sup>5</sup> to produce our set of numbers.

 <br /><br />